With special reference to creating digital images of philatelic materials

 - Slide scanners.
 This type of scanner is designed for scanning slides (transparencies) rather than opaque originals, such as photographic prints.
 While rarely relevant for scanning philatelic material, a dedicated slide scanner is the best choice for scanning slides.
 Some flatbed scanners come with transparency adapters but they do not provide top quality results, particularly with small slides such as 35mm.
 Slide scanners have very high resolution, typically a minimum of 2400 dpi, required for getting all the details out of your slides.
 Many slide scanners also have the ability to scan color negatives and to convert the negative image to a positive image.

 For philatelic purposes, a flatbed scanner is undoubtedly the most versatile.
 You can scan anything from a single stamp to an entire stockbook or album page.
 A hand scanner may be a viable alternative, particularly if your budget is tight, although the prices of flatbed scanners are so low that this is rarely a real consideration.
 The width limitation of hand scanners does not matter so much for stamps and covers.
-I have also seen single sheet scanners and photo scanners used successfully for philatelic purposes, although they require that the item being scanned be sandwiched between clear plastic sheets for feeding into the scanner.
+I have also seen sheet scanners and photo scanners used successfully for philatelic purposes, although they require that the item being scanned be sandwiched between clear plastic sheets for feeding into the scanner.

 One additional factor to consider when selecting a scanner is how the scanner interfaces with your computer.
 The interface does not have an effect on image quality, but does influence scanning speed.

 Firewire, also known as IEEE 1394, is a connection technology originated by Apple for the Macintosh.
 From the end-user's perspective (ease of setup and speed) it is very similar to USB.
 Some scanners are available in Firewire versions, so if you have a Mac this may be a viable choice for you.
+I am not reallly familiar with Macs, but I believe they all come with USB as well.

 Color depth determines the number of different colors the scanner can record.
 As far as I know, every scanner sold today offers a color depth of at least 8 bits per color, which is sometimes specified as an overall color depth of 24 bits (8 bits for each of the three primary colors).
 This means that the scanner can differentiate 256 different levels of each primary color (red, blue, and green).
 Because digital image files also use 8 bits (one byte) per color for each pixel, this works out perfectly.